Skip to Main Content

 Advanced search tips

-Advanced search tips for Summon and specialist databases:
+Advanced search tips for Library Search and specialist databases:

 • Phrasemarks ensure that you only find results where those words are together in that order e.g. “national curriculum”